jmcnamara/XlsxWriter/dev/docs/source/working_with_colors.rst

 .. image:: _images/theme_color_palette.png

-The syntax for theme colors in :ref:`Color <Color>` is ``Color(color, shade)`` where ``color`` is one of the 0-9 values on the top row and ``shade`` is the variant in the associated column from 0-5.
-For example "White, background 1" in the top left is ``Color(0, 0)`` and "Orange, Accent 6, Darker 50%" in the bottom right is ``Color(9, 5)``.
+The syntax for theme colors in :ref:`Color <Color>` is ``Color(color, shade)``, where ``color`` is one of the 0-9 values on the top row and ``shade`` is the variant in the associated column from 0-5.
+For example, "White, background 1" in the top left is ``Color(0, 0)``, and "Orange, Accent 6, Darker 50%" in the bottom right is ``Color(9, 5)``.

-Color strings
+Color Strings
 -------------

-For simplicity and backward compatibility colors can also be represented as a HTML color string::
+For simplicity and backward compatibility, colors can also be represented as an HTML color string::

     from xlsxwriter.color import Color